muffingod/LeetCodeSolutions/README.md

 # LeetCodeSolutions

 These are my solutions for the problems in [Leetcode](https://leetcode.com/).
+The solutions are written in Python3.

 ## Solutions